Rimao416/fullstack-dev-assessment/FOLLOW-UP.md

 - **Implement user roles and permissions**: Introduce admin and regular user roles with specific privileges.
 - **Optimize backend performance**: Add indexing for database queries and implement caching for frequently accessed data.
 - **Expand email notifications**: Include reminders for trainers and confirmations for participants.
-- **Add testing**: Write unit and integration tests for critical functionalities to ensure reliability.
 - **Localization support**: Provide multilingual options for users in different regions.

 ---